 As a military daughter, I learned how to navigate moves, lose friends, make new ones, and jump into new surroundings.
 It didn’t stop when I left home — my adventure had just begun.
 I’ve lived in Germany, Virginia, Georgia, Texas, Oregon, and North Carolina.
 I’ve met amazing people and experienced things many only dream of.
 I’ve also experienced things that we wish were not part of life.
 Now I live in Western North Carolina with my chocolate lab Bonifay and my barn cat-turned house cat Abby.
-When I’m not in my office, you can find me outdoors working in the yard, kayaking, hiking, or learning to flyfish.
-Ask me about brown, brook, and rainbow trout.
+When I’m not in my office, you can find me outdoors working in the yard, kayaking, hiking, or taking in the city life in Asheville.

 Professionally, I’ve centered my career around serving others.
 One would think corporate sales in the tech industry or client management in the healthcare tech industry would not be considered serving others, but the cornerstone of my success has been treating others how I want to be treated.
 As a result, I have long been the go-to for clients, co-workers, and friends seeking advice and encouragement, both professional and personal.
 Because I have been fulfilling the role of transition coach since long before “Life Coach” was a thing, I decided to make it official.
 In 2012, I received my Life Coach Certification.

 I am so excited you found Startover School.
 I’m looking forward to getting to know you and helping you navigate your next chapter in life.